 What’s a good LVR?

-The higher the ratio (say 90 or 95%), the riskier the loan, which is why many banks (including us) will only lend a maximum of 80% of the total property value.
-Some banks might loan more than 80% and have you pay LMI (lenders mortgage insurance).
+The higher the ratio (say 95%), the riskier the loan for the bank, which is why many banks will only lend a maximum of 80% of the total property value.
+Most banks who loan more than 80% will require you to pay LMI (lenders mortgage insurance).
 LMI can add tens of thousands to your loan, and we believe it’s an extra expense you can do without.
+That’s why UBank offers loans to a maximum LVR of 85% but doesn’t require you to pay LMI if you’re an owner-occupier.

 How do I calculate LVR?

 Say you have $75,000 saved and a $500,000 property in mind.
-What you need to do is calculate the loan amount – what you’re planning to borrow – divided by the property value to ensure you’re hitting 80% LVR (for a UBank UHomeLoan).
+What you need to do is calculate the loan amount – what you’re planning to borrow – divided by the property value to ensure you’re hitting 85% LVR.

 It’s calculated using the LVR formula: